-Vestibular Rehabilitation Diagnosis and Treatment
+Vestibular Rehabilitation and Treatment

 Individuals that are suffering from a vestibular disorder will most likely complain of some type of symptom related to vertigo, dizziness, migraines, blurry vision, light sensitivity-photophobia, eye fatigue, sound sensitivity, double vision, reading difficulties, etc. This is not a problem with vision but the areas of the brain that control the stability and integration of the vestibulo-ocular reflex (VOR).
-Stabilizing your environment as you have a head movement.

 We rehabilitate a wide range of conditions that can result in vertigo, dizziness and imbalance—including, but not limited to: